JohnLCaron/rlauxe/README.md

 1. **Estimation**: for each contest, estimate how many samples are needed to satisfy the risk limit
 2. **Choosing contests and sample sizes**: the EA decides which contests and how many samples will be audited.
    This may be done with an automated algorithm, or the Auditor may make individual contest choices.
-3. **Choosing ballots**: The actual ballots to be sampled are selected, in order, from the sorted Card Manifest until the sample size is satisfied.
+3. **Audit Round committment**: Once the EA is satisfied with their chosen contests and estimates, the actual ballots to be sampled are selected, in order, from the sorted Card Manifest until the estimated sizes are satisfied.
+These are then committed and may not be changed.
-4. **Manual Audit**: find the chosen paper ballots that were selected to audit and do a manual audit of each.
+4. **Manual Audit**: the auditors find the physical ballots that were selected for auditing and do a manual audit of each.
-5. **Create MVRs**: enter the results of the manual audits (as Manual Vote Records, MVRs) into the system.
+5. **Create MVRs**: the auditors enter the results of the manual audits (as Manual Vote Records, MVRs) into the system.
-6. **Run the audit**: For each contest, using the MVRs, calculate if the risk limit is satisfied.
+6. **Run the audit**: For each contest, using the MVRs, the software calculates if the risk limit is satisfied.
-7. **Decide on Next Round**: for each contest not satisfied, decide whether to continue to another round, or call for a hand recount.
+7. **Decide on Next Round**: for each contest not satisfied, the auditors decide whether to continue to another round, or call for a hand recount.

-Each round generates _samplePrns.json, sampleCards.csv, sampleMvrs.csv, and auditState.json_ files, which become part of the Audit Record.

 **5.Verification**

 Independently written verifiers can read the Audit Record and verify that the audit was correctly performed.
 See [Verification](docs/Verification.md).

+Also see [The Audit Record](https://github.com/JohnLCaron/rlauxe/blob/main/docs/AuditRecord.md) for more detail.

 # Audit Types

-In all cases:

-* There must be a _Card Manifest_ defining the population of ballots, that contains a unique identifier or location description used to find the corresponding physical ballot.
-* For each contest, there must be an independently determined upper bound on the number of cast cards/ballots that contain the contest (Nc).
+Rlauxe supports three kinds of audits: CLCA, OneAudit, and Polling.

 ## Card Level Comparison Audits (CLCA)

-When the election system produces an electronic record for each ballot card, known as a Cast Vote Record (CVR), then Card Level Comparison Audits can be done that compare sampled CVRs with the corresponding hand audited ballot card, known as the Manual Vote Record (MVR).
-A CLCA typically needs many fewer sampled ballots to validate contest results than other methods.
+When the election system produces an electronic record for each ballot card, known as a Cast Vote Record (CVR), then Card Level Comparison Audits can be done that compare sampled CVRs with the corresponding hand audited ballot card (MVR).
+A CLCA typically needs many fewer sampled ballots to validate contest results than other methods, especially when the margins are small.

 The requirements for CLCA audits: